flyingmachine/brave-clojure-web/content/concurrency.md

 immutable components, but there is no high-level concept of immutable value implemented as a first class construct within the class.

-By contrast, Clojure emphasizes working with immutable values.
+By contrast, Clojure has first-class support for working with immutable values.
 All the built-in data structures are immutable.
-In the metaphysics discussion above, "values" correspond to "atoms".

 ### Identity